-This month, we’re making a concerted effort to share recipes that reduce or eliminate food waste.
-(It’s Earth Month, in case you were wondering!
+This month, we're making a concerted effort to share recipes that reduce or eliminate food waste.
+It's Earth Month, in case you were wondering!
 And this easy roasted veggie and tofu sheet pan dinner is the perfect weeknight meal!

 Some nights are busier than others, and you may not always have time to cook your intended meal.
 (If you're super organized and always stick to your meal plan, 1. props to you!! and 2. can you come live with us?).
 Another tip we've been working on is keeping our fridge and pantry cleaner and more organized so we can see everything we have at all times.
 We've found this is a great way to convince yourself to cook at home.
 The more you can see, the more guilt you'll feel leaving it there!

 Ever since we stopped eating meat, a lot of our meals have looked something like this simple tofu sheet pan dinner.
-Usually with a side of sautéed mushrooms and potentially some legumes for additional protein).
-We simply chop up whichever veggies we have on hand, coat them generously in olive oil, herbs and spices, and roast until tender and crispy.
+Usually with a side of sautéed mushrooms and potentially some legumes for additional protein.
+First we simply chop up the veggies we have on hand.
+Then we coat them generously in olive oil, herbs and spices, and roast until tender and crispy.
 We often top off the finished meal with hummus or a lemon garlic tahini sauce!
-If you eat meat, you can easily substitute the tofu with chicken breast, which is what we often make for the boys.
-We cook the chicken on a separate pan and share the veggies, so everyone is happy!
+If you eat meat, you can easily substitute the tofu with chicken breast.
+That's what we often make for the boys.
+We cook the chicken on a separate sheet pan and share the veggies, so everyone is happy!

-We’d really love to hear from you about how you reduce food waste other than sheet pan dinners!
+We'd really love to hear from you about how you reduce food waste other than sheet pan dinners!
 Leave a comment below this post, or even feel free to send us an email.
-You guys are our biggest source of inspiration and we can’t wait to hear what you have to say!Print
+You guys are our biggest source of inspiration and we can't wait to hear what you have to say!Print